-The ACSF-Oxfam partnership is building a new approach to understanding community resilience in rural areas around the globe.
-Led by Wendy Wolford, ACSF’s faculty director of economic development, this collaborative and participatory research project documents local experiences of resilience and the resources communities draw on to build their adaptability.
+The Atkinson Center's partnership with Oxfam built a new approach to understanding community resilience in rural areas around the globe.
+Led by Wendy Wolford, this collaborative and participatory research project documented local experiences of resilience and the resources communities draw on to build their adaptability.

-The centerpiece of the project is a small grants program that trains and funds graduate students and other junior scholars at Cornell to conduct participatory research in communities around the world.
-The researchers’ fieldwork emphasizes local voices and experiences of resilience to enrich our knowledge about the challenges and opportunities rural communities face.
+Graduate students and other early-career scholars at Cornell conducted participatory research in communities around the world.
+The researchers’ fieldwork emphasized local voices and experiences of resilience to enrich our knowledge about the challenges and opportunities rural communities face.

 2013 Rural Resilience Case Studies